abner/graaljs-standalone/README.md

 Then open the url `chrome://inspect` on Chrome or Chromium browser and click in `inspect` under the `GraalVM` label.

-If you're using the Visual Studio Code Editor, you can also attach to the debug session using the Launcher graaljs-standalone after running the script through the graaljs_debug alias.

 ## References: